ChrisEssery/group-project/Portfolio/Background.md

 </div>

 We now turn to the state-of-the-art survey.
-There is a wide range of digital games designed for the elderly and games that can be easily used by the elderly.
-Mobile games are a good option as you have thousands of fun, free games that allow you to play against friends, family, and anyone in the world.
+There exist a wide range of digital games designed for the elderly.
+There also exist games that weren't necessarily designed for the elderly, but can nonetheless be easily used by them.
+Mobile phone games are a good option as there are thousands of fun, free games that allow you to play against friends, family, and a vast number of other people in the world.

-Puzzle games such as candy crush is a popular mobile game.
-There are also console games, but for our purposes, we will be focusing on games that you can access through a webpage or on your smartphone.
-Let's focus on the webpage games.
-We have Bejeweled, which involves swapping bright gems of different shapes and colours to earn points.
-Gummy Drop! is a game that enables you to rebuild monuments from around the world.
+There are also console games, but for our purposes we will be focusing on games that you can access through a webpage or on your smartphone.
+Some of the most popular games include Bejeweled, which involves swapping bright gems of different shapes and colours to earn points.
+Gummy Drop! which is a game that enables you to rebuild monuments from around the world.
 AARP's free online games host a huge range of card, puzzle, and arcade games.
-Gametable's free online games are an example that is close to what we would like to approximate with our application since it has easy games like tic-tac-toe and checkers.
-It is simple and straightforward to use.
-Let's now focus on three of these: AARP, Gametable's free online games, and Lexulous.
-After we have done this, we will look at three outliers that merit consideration.
+Let's focus on three of these: AARP, Gametable's free online games, and Lexulous.
+After we have looked at these games, we will look at three outliers that also merit consideration.

 ### AARP's free online games
 ___